NASA-ESA Mars Sample Return: 2005 to 2008

 A peer-reviewed publication in 2007 described testing of autonomous sample capture for Mars orbit rendezvous.
 Free-floating tests were done on board a NASA aircraft using a parabolic "zero-g" flight path.

-In 2007 Alan Stern, then NASA's Associate Administrator for Science, was strongly in favor of completing MSR sooner, and he asked JPL to include sample caching on the Mars Science Laboratory mission (later named Curiosity).
+In 2007, Alan Stern, then NASA's Associate Administrator for Science, was strongly in favor of completing MSR sooner, and he asked JPL to include sample caching on the Mars Science Laboratory mission (later named Curiosity).
 A team at the Ames Research Center was designing a hockey puck-sized sample-caching device to be installed as an extra payload on MSL.

-A review analysis in 2008 compared Mars ascent to lunar ascent, noting that the MAV would be not only technically daunting, but also a cultural challenge for the planetary community, given that lunar ascent has been done using known technology, and that science missions typically rely on proven propulsion for course corrections and orbit insertion maneuvers, similar to what Earth satellites do routinely.
+A review analysis in 2008 compared Mars ascent to lunar ascent, noting that the MAV would pose not only a technical challenge, but also a cultural one for the planetary science community: given that lunar ascent has been done using known technology, and that science missions typically rely on proven propulsion for course corrections and orbit insertion maneuvers, similar to what Earth satellites do routinely.